February 15 - 28, 2025

 There's a whole other room for yarn and thread! |

-The following Monday Rebecca and I join Vicki and Kris (from crafts and dear friends) with their daughters for lunch in Patagonia and and afternoon of winery/meadery sampling.
+The following Monday Rebecca and I join Vicki and Kris (from crafts and dear friends) with their daughters for lunch in Patagonia and an afternoon of winery/meadery sampling.
 The weather is perfect as is the company.
 After a great lunch at Gathering Grounds we enjoy the eclectic outdoor seating with ducks and goats and a little pig at AZ Hops and Vines in Sonoita - one of several wineries in the area - with delicious sangria.

 ![]() |